berrym/lusush/docs/lle_implementation/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 - ✅ Alt-< (beginning-of-buffer) - working with Pattern 2 cursor sync
 - ✅ Alt-> (end-of-buffer) - working with Pattern 2 cursor sync
 - ✅ Meta/Alt detection in key_detector and event routing
+- ✅ Multi-line prompts (dark theme with 2-line prompt)
+- ✅ Multi-line prompts with line wrapping and navigation
-- ✅ No regressions from Meta/Alt implementation
+- ✅ No regressions from Meta/Alt or multi-line prompt implementation

 **Pending Comprehensive Testing**:
 - Alt-C/D/L/U (registered but not tested)